Tori was forced to take a detour. Bad mistake!

 The lock turned, and once more she felt imprisoned.
 “What am I going to do?”
 Tori whispered.
 She looked around the room once more, then walked over to the bed.
-She closed her eyes but all she could think about was that body hanging high.
-She must have fallen asleep because she woke up to another knock.
+When she closed her eyes but all she could see was that body hanging high.
+She must have fallen asleep; because she woke up to another knock.

-It was Delila ready to take Tori downstairs for breakfast.
-They walked into a remodeled kitchen where they sat down.
+It was Delila.
+"Hi, I'm here to take you downstairs for breakfast."
+She showed Tori the way to a remodeled kitchen where they sat down.
 A lady, Delia's mother, brought them a plate of toast, eggs, and bacon.

 Delia talked as they ate.
 "This place is my home, I was born here twenty-four years ago.
 By the way, you never told me your name."

 "I'm sorry!
-I was so mad about the treatment I got from Sam, I didn't trust anyone.
+I was so mad about the treatment I got from Sam and you, I didn't trust anyone.
 I'm Tori.
 We're almost the same age, I'm twenty-one."

 “Great!
 We'll become great friends,” Delila laughed as she held the outer door open.
 "Come on, I will show you around my town."